hassan-obeid/tr_b_causal_2020/references/organization/_06-Project-Plan-and-Workflow.md

     - One based on a realistic causal graph with confounders.
 Preferably focus on a case with one latent confounder (like distance?
 Age?
 Gender?) <br>
 -	For each of the two causal graphs above, simulate choice data based on the outcome model assumed. <br>
 -	Estimate the choice model for each of those two datasets using the assumed choice model specification. <br>
--	Repeat the process n times, and calculate the percentage of those times where the estimated parameters’ confidence intervals contain the true parameters from the assumed outcome choice model. <br>
+-	Apply the do-operator to the variable of interest, and show that the predicted outcome would be accurate only if our causal graph captures the dependency between the explanatory variables. <br>

 ### Dealing with latent confounders in the causal graph